newrelic/nri-flex/docs/troubleshooting.md

 	* [There's a communication problem between the agent and New Relic](#TheresacommunicationproblembetweentheagentandNewRelic)

 ### <a name='Configurationissues'></a>Configuration issues

+#### <a name='Worksforyounotforagent'></a>Command Works when you run it, but not when agent runs it

+THere are probably environment variables needed by the command that are not currently passing through from the infrastructure agent.
+See this section of the documentation in order to configure passthrough variables:  https://docs.newrelic.com/docs/infrastructure/install-infrastructure-agent/configuration/infrastructure-agent-configuration-settings/#passthrough_-environment

+#Worksforyounotforagent

 #### <a name='Wronglocationofthedatasource'></a>Wrong location of the data source